Flix by Nikolas Mavresis

 Cons

-• Some might argue the props resemble cards (as mentioned in one review)
+• Some may argue the props resemble cards despite the movie theme

 Effect